tatuhtuni/proj-kurssi/docs/maintenance-plan.md

 ### Fixing parsing/interception bugs

 If improper parsing is suspected, turn `PsqlParser.debug` to `True`, that way all `ParserException.explain`s are saved into `psqlparser.log`.
 These exceptions are verbose, and will require fair amount of sifting.
 If improper interception by `PsqlWrapper` is suspected, turn `PsqlWrapper.debug` to `True`, to have current `pyte` display contents copied to `pyte.screen` on every update, and `pexpect` terminal control stream appended into `psqlwrapper.log`.
+Any wrapper issues are expected to be quite obtuse to fix, as they likely are `pexpect` or `pyte` library issues.

 `pyparsing` documentation is available on [Welcome to PyParsing’s documentation!](https://pyparsing-docs.readthedocs.io/en/latest/)